aryx/ocaml-elm-playground/README.md

 $ opam install --deps-only --yes .
 $ dune exec --root . ./Toy.exe
 ```
-You should then see in your terminal:
+You should then see on your desktop:

 <img src="docs/screenshots/keyboard-game-start-native.png" alt="Toy app screenshot"
  width="60%">